rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **I hear a rumbling / loud humming noise once I start a print?**

-If you're having issues with the build plate homing fine but then trying to bury itself into the LCD and making a rumbling/loud humming noise once a print is initiated - relevel the build plate and ensure you use Z=0.
+If you're having issues with the build-plate homing fine but then trying to bury itself into the LCD and making a rumbling/loud humming noise once a print is initiated - relevel the build-plate and ensure you use Z=0.

 **I hear a strange faint knock or a suction/sticking sound every time the plate lifts.
 Is this normal?**

 It's completely normal.
-It's a good sign that your print is sticking to the build plate and that the layers are releasing from the FEP film.
+It's a good sign that your print is sticking to the build-plate and that the layers are releasing from the FEP film.
 It will be more audible during the first few bottom layers of the print, don't worry if you can't hear it later on as it depends on the layer section being printed.

-**How do I know that my print is sticking to the build plate?**
+**How do I know that my print is sticking to the build-plate?**

 ·  One easy way to tell is by listening for the sound that's made as the layer peels off the FEP.
 You can hear it clearly, especially for the first few bottom layers.
 Don't worry if you can't hear it anymore later; it varies depending on the layer's size being printed.